-Search technique Example Description Function Reason to use Single word search rainfall Searches using a single word term Returns a broad range of results for a particular word/topic Provides a broad overview of a scientific area of interest Boolean search rainfall or rain Searches using the operators AND, OR and NOT Performs searches on multiple concepts that provides specific keyword searching for an area of interest that can include or exclude other concepts.
+Search technique Example Description Function Reason to use Single word search cat Searches VetMed Resource using a single word term Returns a broad range of results for a particular word/topic Provides a broad overview of a scientific area of interest Boolean search Cats AND behaviour Searches VetMed Resource using the operators AND, OR and NOT Performs searches on multiple concepts that provides specific keyword searching for an area of interest that can include or exclude other concepts.
 Allows the user to conduct more controlled searching.
-Can be used to omit homophones Phrase searching rainfall or "climate change" Use quotation marks before and after a multiple word phrase Returns results only containing the entire phrase Narrows searching to records that only contain the whole phrase Parentheses (rainfall or rain) and "climate change" Searches using keywords, Boolean operators and parentheses.
-Used for searches that contain multiple Boolean operators to define the correct search logic Refines searches with Boolean operators further to provide limited search results Truncation & wild cards rain and "climate change" Uses the symbols and ? in keyword search Using the returns results with different word stems for the root word Using the ? symbol allows users to specify unknown characters The allows users to broaden results to keywords with differing word stems e.g. pop = popular, population, etc. The ? returns results using a keyword that may differ in spelling
+Can be used to omit homophones Phrase searching "domestic cats" AND behaviour Use quotation marks before and after a multiple word phrase Returns results only containing the entire phrase Narrows searching to records that only contain the whole phrase Parentheses ("domestic cats" NOT feline) AND behaviour Searches VetMed Resource using keywords, Boolean operators and parentheses Used for searches that contain multiple Boolean operators to define the correct search logic Refines searches with Boolean operators further to provide limited search results Truncation & wild cards ("domestic cats" NOT feline) AND behav Uses the symbols and ? in keyword search Using the returns results with different word stems for the root word Using the ? symbol allows users to specify unknown characters The allows users to broaden results to keywords with differing word stems e.g. pop = popular, population, etc. The ? returns results using a keyword that may differ in spelling